 But then came a day when I sat on my cushion to meditate, and I was gifted by an unexpected feeling of infinite love, both intimately personal and universal.
 At that moment, I recognized a deeper intelligence that I could see was at the very heart of everything.
 Afterward, as I tried to make sense of the immense power of what I had felt, my inner questioning intensified:

 How might I channel this force of love as an instrument to soothe, heal and transform suffering?

-The discovery of the work of the philosopher Marc Gafni brought me the answer.
-His brilliant integration of mystical kabbalah, Eastern spiritual traditions, mixed with the latest findings of Western developmental sciences and psychology, has profoundly transformed me and has become the cornerstone of my entire coaching approach.
+While wrestling with this question, I found Dr. Marc Gafni’s teachings on the Unique Self, which opened a whole new dimension of revelation for me.
+His brilliant integration of mystical Kabbalah, Eastern spiritual traditions, and the latest findings of Western developmental sciences and psychology, has profoundly transformed me and become the cornerstone of my coaching approach.

 Where most spiritual traditions end at the awakening of a universal self, Gafni believes that is only the first step.
 The second step is to embody this universal energy in a “post-personal self” — the “Unique Self,” since we each perceive the world through a distinct perspective and can only ever experience the universal through the intimacy of our inner world.

 A pioneer in this field of thought, Dr. Gafni provides a path for seekers to integrate spirituality through action.

 Each human has infinite value and dignity — being a unique expression of the evolutionary process, informed by the reaching of all of life toward greater intelligence and sophistication.
 This understanding came to validate my intuition: this Force of Love is at the heart of the transformation and healing of the world.

 Today I offer coaching and run workshops and retreats in various capacities, online or in-person from my home in Corsica, where I live with my husband, our daughters and our pets.